Who we are

 Cooperation with the Psychologists for Ukraine (PFU) network

-Mind launches the helpline in cooperation with the non-profit network Psychologists for Ukraine (PFU).
+Mind launched the helpline in cooperation with the non-profit network Psychologists for Ukraine (PFU).
 The network was established to bring together psychologists to support people who have fled Russia’s war against Ukraine.
 PFU was founded by psychologists Jelena Röshoff Qvarnström and Helena Cloodt, who run the network together with psychology students Gustav Almelöv, Olivia Wideroth and Paulina Nordebrand.

 The PFU consists of licensed psychologists and psychology students who have completed at least half of their course of studies.
 Several members of the network work as volunteers and take calls that come in to the line.